andreihortopan/fpaanp/README.md

 - `react-select` for rendering the `Select` menus.
 - `react-tooltip` for displaying pop-ups.
 - `react-burger-menu` for displaying the `Sidemenu`.
+- `react-popup` for displaying the `Popup`.
 <br />
 Run the following command in the project directory to install the neccesary packages:

-`npm install react react-dom react-simple-maps d3-geo topojson-client react-onclickoutside react-fontawesome react-tooltip react-transition-group webfontloader react-big-calendar moment react-table recharts react-select react-tooltip react-burger-menu --save`
+`npm install react react-dom react-simple-maps d3-geo topojson-client react-onclickoutside react-fontawesome react-tooltip react-transition-group webfontloader react-big-calendar moment react-table recharts react-select react-tooltip react-burger-menu react-popup --save`
 <br />
 <br />
 - NOTE: `canvasjs.min.js` and `canvasjs.react.js` have been added manually, not installed as modules.